Respect paid to Biju Patnaik in conformity with lockdown norms

-Odisha on Friday paid rich tributes to former Chief Minister Biju Patnaik on his 23dr death anniversary in a sombre manner in view of the lockdown prompted by coronavirus pandemic.
-The ruling party leaders, workers and supporters paid homage to the departed leader, after whose name the ruling Biju Janata Dal is formed, in their respective houses and many of them posted message on the social media platforms.
+Workers and supporters of Odisha's ruling BJD on Friday paid homage to former Chief Minister Biju Patnaik from within the confines of their homes on his 23rd death anniversary which was observed during the lockdown.
+The ruling party leaders, workers and supporters paid homage to the departed leader, after whom the party has been named, in their respective houses and many of them posted message on the social media platforms.

 Odisha chief minister Naveen Patnaik had asked party leaders, workers, office-bearers and well wishers not to step out of their homes while observing the occasion.
 However, he had advised that the social responsibility programme "Jiban Bindu" (blood donation) which has been running since long by the party should continue.